swissquote/crafty/packages/crafty-preset-eslint/README.md

 ## Installation

-Crafty-prest-eslint comes automatically with `@swissquote/crafty-preset-babel` so install this only if you only need the linter without the bundler.
+`crafty-prest-eslint` comes automatically with `@swissquote/crafty-preset-babel` so install this only if you only need the linter without the bundler.

 ```bash
 npm install @swissquote/crafty-preset-eslint --save